davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

      }
      ```

-   - In practice you might even see functions written like this:
+   - In practice you often see the above function written out like this:

      ```c
      void sum(